Our Team

 U17 Assistant Coach

-As an upperclassman Corrado decided to instead pursue an education in music with a concentration in jazz performance full-time.
-Corrado was also involved in the local scene, working in college radio as well as live sound.
+As an upperclassman Corrado pursued an education in music with a concentration in jazz performance.
+They were also involved in the local scene, working in college radio as well as live sound.

 Corrado began coaching in 2022 at Mt.
-Baker and started at Pocock during 2023, then again postgrad from summer 2024 onwards as an assistant.
+Baker and started at Pocock in summer of 2023, then again postgrad from summer 2024 onwards as an assistant.
 Corrado has experience working with athletes of all ages, builds, and ability within all boat classes.

 -